-For the most of his career Frederik has worked as manager in major IT companies such as HP and IBM in their European leadership.
-First in Denmark, then in the UK for 10 years, and then in Denmark again and now finally back in the UK, where he lives in Farnham with his wife Mette (who herself is a lawyer and chairman of Aage V Jensens Foundation).
+For most of his career Frederik has worked as manager in major IT companies such as HP and IBM in their European leadership.
+First in Denmark, then in the UK for 10 years, and then in Denmark again and now finally back in the UK, where he lives in Farnham with his wife Mette (who is a lawyer and chairman of Aage V Jensens Foundation).
 Frederik has 3 grown up daughters who live in London and Copenhagen.
-Frederik was elected to Council at the AGM 1st June 2017.
+Frederik was elected to Council at the AGM in June 2017.

 Christian Rasmussen (Essex)